 To view the video preview panel in a separate window, select View > Pop-Up Preview Window.
-You can place this window wherever you like, and adjust the size using the Zoom menu.
+You can place this window wherever you like.

 Margin Indicator Frame

 An optional white frame indicates where the margins are set for captions and subtitles.
 To turn the display of this frame on or off, or to adjust the margins, see Set Caption Margins and Set Subtitle Margins in the Menus chapter.
 The frame only displays when captions or subtitles are present.